stalniy/bdd-lazy-var/README.md

 ### Why?

-Because as soon as your amount of your tests increase, this pattern became increasingly difficult.
+Because as soon as amount of your tests increase, this pattern became increasingly difficult.
-Sometimes you will fid yourself jumping around spec files, trying to find out where a given variable was initially defined.
+Sometimes you will find yourself jumping around spec files, trying to find out where a given variable was initially defined.
 Or even worst, you may run into subtle bugs due to clobbering variables with common names (e.g. `model`, `view`) within a given scope, failing to realize they had already been defined.
 Furthermore, declaration statements in `describe` blocks will start looking something like: